Bissam Cuttack: Geography

-Bissam Cuttack is surrounded by the great Niyamgiri Hill.
+Bissam Cuttack is surrounded by the Niyamgiri Hills.
 Small canals like Markama Nala, Mundabandha Nala, Gate Nala and Rata Tikiri Nala surround the village in four directions.

 History

 During the rule of Gangavansis (8th and 9th centuries) it was under the feudatory chief of Kalinga-Utkal empire Dadarnav Dev of Gudari katak.
 One stone scripture of 12th century, collected by heritage enthusiast and researcher Shri Sriranga Nayak of Bissam Cuttack, supports the statement.
 As per the research work done by Satyanarayana Rajguru, of Ganjam district and the then assistant of Kalinga Historical Research society, King Paramardin Dev (who was the ruler of the then Kalinga-Utkal) established a new sub-capital as well as a fort at Bissam Cuttack for better administration of the western- Utkal i.e. Phulbani and Kalahandi area.
 When the area was attacked frequently by the rulers of Chedi dynasty, he shifted the sub-capital to Gudari Katak from Bissam Cuttack.
+In the early part of 17th century Bissamcuttack estate or kingdom was founded by Mallu Mohanty of Karana caste who had migrated from Paralakhemundi, he won the confidence of the local Khonds who in turn elected him as their ruler, his royal status further strengthened and he started extracting feudal tax payments from his subjects, he also maintained a large military force of armed soldiers numbering over 1 thousand men.
+Descendants of Mohanty were the last estate holders of this “little kingdom” in the south west of Odisha.
+According to Anthropologist Schnepel, Rulers of Jeypore Estate had entered into a friendly alliance with the rulers of Bissamcuttack estate out of anxiety due to the growing influence of Mohanty’s reign in Bissamcuttack, succeeding rulers of Bissamcuttack estate were powerful local supporters of Jeypore estate and provided 800 soldiers/Paikas to Jeypore as a mark of support, however succeeding Raja of Bissamcuttack estate was rebellious and had refused to render military service to the kingdom out of defiance during the British rule which also resulted in a legal dispute between the Raja of Jeypore and Raja of Bissamcuttack estate.
+The next ruler of Bissamcuttack estate declared his estate an independent kingdom under the influence of his Brahman minister thus further escalating the conflict between the two kingdoms.
+These descendants of Mohanty were honoured as Thatraja/Rulers of Bissamcuttack kingdom.